daehwa00/daehwa00/README.md

 ## 📄 **Publications**
+- [Title Withheld for Double-Blind Review] Submitted to AAAI Conference on Artificial Intelligence (AAAI) 2026
+- [Title Withheld for Double-Blind Review] Submitted to International Conference on Artificial Intelligence and Statistics (AISTATS) 2026
 - **Amnesia as a Catalyst for Enhancing Black Box Pixel Attacks in Image Classification and Object Detection**
   *NeurIPS 2024*
   Dongsu Song, **Daehwa Ko**, Jayhoon Jung